dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Edible, adj.: Good to eat, and wholesome to digest, as a worm to a toad, a toad to a snake, a snake to a pig, a pig to a man, and a man to a worm.
+  As regards the individual nature, woman is defective and misbegotten, for the active power of the male seed tends to the production of a perfect likeness in the masculine sex while the production of a woman comes from defect in the active power.
 </pre>
 The Daily Quote will be updated automatically every 20 minutes!!
-## 🌟 Experiences (889 days)
+## 🌟 Experiences (890 days)

 ### 🧮 Programming languages